AmirMaEl/CycleAugmentGAN/README.md

 # CycleAugmetGAN

 ## CycleGAN for data augmentation - Introduction
 This repository uses cycleGAN for the augmentation of mammography samples.
-The GANs used for the augmentation were pretrained on an in-house dataset subdivided into three visually different domains.
+The GANs used for the augmentation were pretrained on an in-house dataset (*UKE dataset*) subdivided into three visually different domains.
 The idea is to use the cycleGAN generators for the augmentation of training data, as shown in this figure:
 ![Idea](https://github.com/AmirMaEl/CycleAugmentGAN/blob/main/overview.png)

-[1]
+ 1. use a cycleGAN to train the translation between `BRIGHT`, `NORMAL` and `DARK` subdomains of the *UKE datasaet*.
+The cycleGAN model architectures were modified with various cyclic (black loss) and acyclic (orange loss) loss functions.
-[2]
+2. cycleGAN generators can now be extracted and reused for the augmentation of training data, thereby imporving robustness and generalizability of the input data (e.g. a *YOLO* breast lesion detector)